 No, TransUnion CIBIL does not have a mobile application for India.
-However official partners of CIBIL, such as Paisabazaar.com have mobile apps which you can check your credit report and score for free.
+However official partners of CIBIL, such as Paisabazaar.com have mobile apps through which you can check your credit report and score for free.

 Q9.
-What is CIBIL mortgage check?
+What is a CIBIL mortgage check?

 CIBIL mortgage check is a product offered by CIBIL to businesses.
 It is the first centralized database of mortgage information in India, which allows banks and other financial institutions to assess mortgage applications and reduce the chance of fraudulent transactions.
-It is particularly helpful at the time of sanctioning applications for loan against property.
+It is particularly helpful at the time of sanctioning applications for a loan against property.

-Q12.
+Q11.
 What is TransUnion CIBIL score 2.0?

-TransUnion CIBIL score 2.0 is a new and updated version of CIBIL score.
-This version also takes into account individuals with a credit history of less than 6 months.
+TransUnion CIBIL score 2.0 is a new and updated version of the CIBIL score.
+This version also takes into account individuals with a credit history of fewer than 6 months.
 In the previous version, such individuals were categorized under the “NH (No History)”, however, CIBIL score 2.0 scores them on a scale of 1-5, where 1 means “high risk” and 5 means “low risk” borrower.

-Q13.
+Q12.
 How often banks submit data to CIBIL?

 Banks and other financial institutions submit customer data regarding loans and credit cards on a monthly basis to CIBIL.

 CIBIL maintains a database of the borrowers, who have failed to repay their loan dues in a timely manner.
 If the lender has filed a legal case to recover money from such borrowers, it is called a suit filed account.
-On the other hand, if the lender has not filed a case to recover money, it is called a non-suit filed account.
-At present CIBIL maintains a record of such defaulters for loan amount of Rs.
+On the other hand, if the lender has not filed a case to recover the money, it is called a non-suit filed account.
+At present CIBIL maintains a record of such defaulters for a loan amount of Rs.
 1 crore and above (for genuine defaulters) and Rs.
 25 lakhs and above (for wilful defaulters) under the database lists termed “Suit Filed Accounts” and “Non-Suit Filed Accounts”.

-Q15.
+Q14.
 What does a CIBIL enquiry mean?

 This refers to the section called “Credit Enquiries”.
 This section reflects the number of times a request has been made to access your credit report by lenders.
 Lenders usually make a CIBIL enquiry whenever you submit an application for a new loan or credit card.
 If you apply for too many loans or credit cards at the same time, it will result in a greater number of enquiries which might negatively affect your credit score.

-Q17.
+Q15.
 How can I improve my CIBIL score?

 A high CIBIL score is reflective of good financial health and increases the chances of getting a new loan or credit card approved.
-You can maintain/improve your credit score over time in the following ways:
+You can maintain/improve your CIBIL score over time in the following ways:

 - Paying dues on time: Always pay your EMIs and credit card bills on time.

 - Avoid multiple simultaneous loan/credit card applications: Never apply for too many loans/credit cards at the same time.
-This is because it may portray you as credit hungry and negatively affect your credit score.

-Q18.
+Q16.
 What are the various types of inaccuracies that can show up in my CIBIL report?

-- Ownership: If some of your personal details or account related information, including enquiries showing up in the CIBIL report are actually not yours.
+- Ownership: If some of your personal details or account-related information, including enquiries showing up in the CIBIL report are actually not yours.

-- Incorrect personal details: Financial institutions submit details of your credit card account along with personal details such as address, contact number, etc. to CIBIL.
+- Incorrect personal details: Financial institutions submit details of your credit card account along with personal details such as an address, contact number, etc. to CIBIL.
 Hence if you do not update your bank about any change in your personal information, it can lead to incorrect details in your credit report.

 - Inaccurate account details: This refers to inaccuracies in your current balance or amount overdue.
 Such inaccuracies generally arise when you check your credit report within 45 days of your last payment of dues as the updated information from your lender has not yet been updated on your credit report.

-Q19.
+Q17.
 Can my records be altered or deleted by CIBIL?

-Q20.
+Q18.
 What does a credit score of “NA/NH” mean?